Yermahack/robt403_lab_snake_ros/README.md

 ![Lab3_Task3_SineResponse_StartJoint](https://user-images.githubusercontent.com/38093116/191019731-1d5a340e-ecf4-4176-912b-1479897292d8.png)

 Comparing these two graphs, we can see that current position is closer to goal position on end joint due to joint having to move lower weight.
-However, the difference are not as drastical as in the step response graph.
-Moreover, the unsmoothness of the goal position graph is caused by real time function, which we used to generate the sine function.
+However, the difference are not as drastical as in the step response graph

 ### Lab 3 Video: Tasks 1-3:
   The following link directs to the video demo of working snake robot for each task.